dulimarta/spherical-easel/docs/userguide/toolsobjectspanel.md

 ## Objects Tab

-Every time an object is created it is displayed in the sphere canvas and then listed in the this tab.
+Every time an object is created it is displayed in the Sphere Canvas and then listed in the this tab.
 In addition, every measurement creates a row in this tab.
 This list is sorted into groups by the type of object or measurement displayed.
 Each group starts with a header and an icon to toggle between collapsing the group and displaying all members of the group.
 Empty groups are hidden.
 The following are the groups:

 - [Points](/tools/basic.html#point)
 - [Line Segments](/tools/basic.html#line-segment)